phonghuule/textract-comprehend/README.md

 -   Extracts text from images using Amazon Textract.
 -   Performs key phrase extraction using Amazon Comprehend.
--   Searches text using Amazon ES.
+-   Searches text using Amazon OpenSearch.

 The following code example extracts text from images using Amazon Textract: